vircadia/vircadia-docs-sphinx/docs/source/host/invite-users.rst

 Promote Your Community Event with Vircadia
 ----------------------------------------------------------------

-To get your event or experience added to the calendar on our website, you can submit it to us by filling out by joining our `Discord<https://discordapp.com/invite/Pvx2vke>` server and reaching out to a Core Maintainer.
+To get your event or experience added to the calendar on our website, you can submit it to us by filling out by joining our `Discord<https://discordapp.com/invite/Pvx2vke>` server and reaching out to a Core Team Member.

 It will then be: